sermon: The Father-Son Relationship (Part One)

 Again, this is stating that God is the Fountain of all.
 It shows us though something that is very clear, if we would read the whole context.
 That is just the conclusion.
 It shows that nobody has a claim on God, that salvation depends on His mercy, that He is the Source of the power that saves, that He does not need the aid of man, that He is under no obligation to save, and that He is the very reason for which all is being done.
 That is a mouthful there!

 Let us go to Revelation 4:11 because we want to keep confirming this position of the One we know of as the Father, that He is the Source of everything.
-Nobody can claim anything to Him, and everything is done through His mercy.
-In Revelation 4:11 we get a little vision of heaven here, and we see something in a statement that is made by the 24 elders.
+Here we get a little vision of heaven here, and we see something in a statement that is made by the 24 elders.

 Revelation 4:11 You are worthy, O Lord, to receive glory and honor and power: for You have created all things, and for Your pleasure they are and were created.